 - 1. Since the senders are all connected in parallel to save wiring and to simplify installation, the senders must be programmed so they know which tank they are on.
-The senders can be programmed for either the fresh, grey, or black tank.
-This is done with the two tabs on the top corners of the sender.
+The senders can be programmed for either the fresh, grey, galley or black tank.
+This is done with the three tabs on the top of the sender.
 See the following diagram. - 2.
 The senders default to fresh tank operation if the programming is not altered.
-Consequently, if the sender is for the fresh tank, nothing further needs to be done to it. - If the sender is for the grey tank, remove the tab that says "GRY" next to it. - 4.
-If the sender is for the black tank, remove the tab that says "BLK" next to it. - This is all that is required to program the senders for the correct tank.
-However, if you make an error, you have one chance to correct it, as described below. - 6.
-If the "GRY" or "BLK" tab has been removed by mistake, the sender can be changed to a fresh tank sender by cutting the other corner tab ("BLK" or "GRY"). - 7.
+Consequently, if the sender is for the fresh tank, nothing further needs to be done to it. - 3.
+If the sender is for the grey tank, remove the tab that says "GRY" next to it. - 4.
+If the sender is for the galley tank, remove the tab that says "GRY" and the tab that says "ALT". - 5.
+If the sender is for the black tank, remove the tab that says "BLK" next to it.

+- 6. This is all that is required to program the senders for the correct tank.
+However, if you make an error, you have one chance to correct it, as described below. - 7.
+If the "GRY" or "BLK" tab has been removed by mistake, the sender can be changed to a fresh tank sender by cutting the other corner tab ("BLK" or "GRY"). - 8.
 Refer to the 710JS sender programming diagram.